Coast Guard, DHS.

 On May 3, 2010, we published a notice of proposed rulemaking (NPRM) entitled Safety Zone; Chicago Tall Ships Fireworks, Chicago, IL in the Federal Register (75 FR 23209).
 We received 0 comments on the proposed rule.
 No public meeting was requested and none was held.

 Basis and Purpose

-This temporary safety zone is necessary to ensure the safety of vessels from the hazards associated with the Tall Ships Fireworks.
-The Captain of the Port, Sector Lake Michigan, has determined that the Tall Ships Fireworks presents significant risks to public safety and property.
-The likely combination of congested waterways and a fireworks display could easily result in serious injuries or fatalities.
+This temporary safety zone is necessary to protect vessels from the hazards associated with the Chicago Tall Ships Fireworks display.
+The Captain of the Port, Sector Lake Michigan has determined that the Chicago Tall Ships Fireworks display presents a significant risk to public safety and property.
+The likely combination of congested waterways and a fireworks display presents a significant risk of serious injuries or fatalities.

 Regulatory Planning and Review

 This rule is not a significant regulatory action under section 3(f) of Executive Order 12866, Regulatory Planning and Review, and does not require an assessment of potential costs and benefits under section 6(a)(3) of that Order.
 The Office of Management and Budget has not reviewed it under that Order.
 We conclude that this rule is not a significant regulatory action because we anticipate that it will have minimal impact on the economy, will not interfere with other agencies, will not adversely alter the budget of any grant or loan recipients, and will not raise any novel legal or policy issues.
 The safety zone will be relatively small and will exist for only a minimal time.
 Under certain conditions, moreover, vessels may still transit through the safety zone when permitted by proper authority.